MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/add-ai-copilot.md

 - **Introductory message**: Replaces the control's default introductory message of **Copilot can answer questions about the data in this app, and help you navigate.
 It's always learning from your feedback**.
 The current description of the Copilot control can be enhanced to provide a more specific explanation of how it benefits app users.

 - **Data summary**: Helps Copilot control give better responses to questions from app users.
 We recommend a brief 2-3 lines describing what the app is and what sort of questions this Copilot control will answer.
-This property does not impact the control's UI.
+This property doesn't impact the control's UI.

 - **Placeholder text**: Replaces the control's default placeholder text in the text input box **Ask a question about the data in this app, or tell me what you're looking for**.
 We recommend for you to provide a concise message to app users, explaining what types of questions can be addressed by the Copilot control.